 A personal account, part three

-by Gregory Wentling
+by Marc Wentling

 On September 25, a U.S. helicopter was brought down and all three crew members aboard were killed.
 Not all the details about the shooting down are known as there were efforts to cover up the details surrounding this pivotal event.
 In hindsight, it was unfortunate that the events surrounding the shooting down of this helicopter were not made more widely known and examined in more detail.
 Lessons learned from this tragic event may have helped prevent the tragedy that was to follow eight days later.